TYPO3-Documentation/TYPO3CMS-Tutorial-GettingStarted/Documentation/Installation/LegacyInstallation.rst

 Completing The Installation
 ===========================

-After the source package has been extracted and the symlinks created, visit the Access TYPO3 via web browser to complete the installation.
+After the source package has been extracted and the symlinks created, continue from the :ref:`Access TYPO3 via a web browser <install-access-typo3-via-a-web-browser>` section of the :ref:`instructions for installing TYPO3 using Composer <install>` to complete the installation.

 .. toctree::
    :hidden: